AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

   </tr>
 </table>

-* Point soma, interpreted as a sphere with radius from column 6 (**Cylindrical somas are not used**)
+* Single sample point soma, interpreted as a sphere with radius from column 6 (**Cylindrical somas are not used**).
+NEURON interprets single sample somas as cylinders with L=radius.

-   	Point soma will be interpreted in NEURON as cylinder with L=radius

 * Types: The following types are currently used.